streetpea/chiaki-ng/docs/diy/steamdeckdev.md

             make
             ```

-4. Run build as usual from executables
+4. Run build as usual from executables (using gdb for debugging Debug build)

     === "Debug"